Is it wise for a vegan to date a non-vegan? Or a vegetarian to date a non-vegetarian.

 The 4 Best Vegan Dating Sites (& Vegetarian)

-They said something to the tune of: “We don't consider it a relevant enough preference at this time” (I'm paraphrasing there, but that was pretty much the message I got).
+When I reached out to Match competitor eHarmony regarding why they don't have a dietary search option for vegan or vegetarian, they said something to the tune of: “We don't consider it a relevant enough preference at this time” (I'm paraphrasing there, but that was pretty much the message I got).

 Let's face it: dating is a numbers game.
 You are more likely to meet someone on a site with 13.5 million members than one with 100,000.